FredericOdermatt/QuantizedBERT_DeepLearningProject/README.md

 ssh -Y odermafr@euler.ethz.ch

+NOTE: using module avail python you will see, that before this command python/3.7.1 is not available, however after loading python3.6.0 using module avail python again we see new higher options

+module load python/3.6.0 (these commands need to be redone on every startup of the euler)

-module load python/3.6.1
+module load python/3.7.1 (any python > 3.6.0 will do)

-(python3.6 -m pip3 install -U --user pip setuptools virtualenv) #not sure if necessary, doesn't hurt
+(python3.6 -m pip3 install -U --user pip setuptools virtualenv) #necessary for first time virtualenv setup

 python3.6 -m venv .env --system-site-packages    # --system-site-packages seems to be key to not get version collisions